ErikLentz/GPCacheDelete/README.md

 # Usage

-1. Under an account with local administrator privileges, right-click and run as Admnistrator.
+1. Under an account with local administrator privileges, right-click and run as Administrator.
 2. After the first reboot performed by the script, reboot again to have all policies properly applied.

 # Limitations